wp-plugins/custom-post-view-generator/readme.txt

 Tags: custom field, custom post, view, list,
 Requires at least: 3.1
 Tested up to: 3.2.1
-Stable Tag: 0.2.0
+Stable Tag: 0.2.2

-Creates views allowing the user to display of data of custom post type fields and other wordpres fields without the any theme modification.
+Creates views allowing the user to display of data of custom post type fields and other wordpress fields without the any theme modification.

 == Description ==

-Creates views allowing the user to display of data of custom post type fields and other wordpres fields without the any theme modification.
+Creates views allowing the user to display of data of custom post type fields and other wordpress fields without the any theme modification.

 The plugin allows administrator the ability to create views by simply selecting a post type, the fields and their respective types on the administration page and each time someone views a post from that type, the data from the custom fields will be displayed on the frontend.

-This plugin will user custom fields that are created in the page/post admin page and with fields created with the following plugin:
+This plugin will use custom fields that are created in the wordpress page/post admin page and with fields created with the following plugins:

 * **Content Types** By Brian S. Reed (http://www.scottreeddesign.com/)
 * **Custom Content Type Manager** By Everett Griffiths (http://code.google.com/p/wordpress-custom-content-type-manager/)
 * **Ultimate Post Type Manager** by XYDAC (http://posttypemanager.wordpress.com/), so this it will only work in conjuction with one these plugins.
+* **Advanced Custom Fields** by Elliot Condon (http://http://plugins.elliotcondon.com/advanced-custom-fields/)

 PLEASE READ THE Frequently Asked Questions AND Fields Info FOR MORE DETAILED INFORMATION.